sharkwouter/oceanpop/README.md

 - **Start**: Open the menu.
 - **B**: Cancel.

-This assumes an Xbox controller, but a Playstation controller will work too.
+This assumes an Xbox controller, but other controllers will work too.

 ## Download